a blog by Nolah Sleep...

 The first trimester of pregnancy is an exciting time but super exhausting.
 Tender breasts, bouts of nausea and acid reflux, progesterone increasing have you craving daytime sleeps.
 Insomnia is common during the first trimester but thankfully eases off in the second trimester.
 During your first trimester, you can enjoy any sleep position.

 During the second trimester you will be feeling a little better, nausea may ease off and your normal sleep patterns return.
-Try to sleep on your side in the second trimester as back and stomach sleeping may exacerbate back pain.
+Doctors typically recommend sleeping on your left side starting in the second trimester.
 Start a new sleep hygiene routine that involves a wind-down well routine of relaxation before sleep.
 A body pillow, pregnancy pillow, or additional pillows will help you feel comfier.

 The third trimester and final weeks of pregnancy can make sleep difficult.
 Constantly running to the bathroom, heartburn and acid reflux rear their ugly heads.
 Avoid caffeine which is a diuretic and spicy food which can cause heartburn.
 Stick with your side sleeping with a pillow between your knees for added comfort.